Improved way of loading parent styles in child themes

 I think it would be good for you to do a post like the above for theme developers of parent themes and frameworks on how to load child theme style sheets, so it makes things even easier for child theme users.

-3. Helge Klein says:
+3. Helge Klein avatar

 Thank you so much for posting this.
 I tried to create a child theme for WooThemes’ Canvas and for some reason it would not load the parent theme’s style.css.
 With your solution it worked instantly.

-4. Andrey says:
+4. Andrey avatar

 Ulrich!